Understand physics for insight into how our world works!

-Examining objects in motion and understanding the concepts of displacement, velocity, speed and acceleration is a great way to understand how physics work.
+Develop a foundation for applying theoretical physics to any world situation.
+From engineering or environmental management to rural industries or health sciences.
+Unpacking objects in motion and understanding the concepts of displacement, velocity, speed and acceleration is a great way to understand how physics (and our world) works!

 Lesson Structure